 The jury instructions for the unlawful exhibition of speed under Vehicle Code, § 23109(c) can be found at CALCRIM 2202, Judicial Council Of California Criminal Jury Instruction.

-Finding a Lawyer for Exhibition of Speed in San Francisco, CA
+Finding a Lawyer for Exhibition of Speed in the Bay Area

 If you were charged with exhibition of speed under Vehicle Code, § 23109(c), then contact an experienced criminal defense attorney at Ticket Crushers.
 Our attorneys are experienced in representing clients for a wide variety of motor vehicle crimes in San Francisco, including reckless driving, driving while license suspended or revoked, and engaging in a speed contest.